willduff/mixedreality-enthusiast-guide/docs/tracking-problems.md

 2. Plug the headset directly into the PC rather than into a USB 3.0 hub.
 3. If the problem persists, contact [customer support](https://support.microsoft.com/).

-## The world is tilted but I can navigate and walk around fine in Windows Mixed Reality.
+## The world is tilted but I can navigate and walk around in Windows Mixed Reality.

 Sensor data errors being recorded into the environment data that is stored on your PC can cause Windows Mixed Reality to appear tilted, sometimes permanently.
 To fix this:
 1. Unplug the headset, close Windows Mixed Reality and plug the headset back in.